findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 | `hook`| Both | Internal | Currently reserved only for internal use |

-On the design table, we have ideas like REST endpoints, embedded scripting language (Lua), file system access, etc.
+On the design table, we have ideas like REST endpoints, embedded scripting language (Lua, now implemented), file system access, etc.

 ### Data